MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_widget.txt

 |pypi-version|
 |npm-version|

+Jupyter notebooks are ideal for generating reproducible workflows and analysis.
+They are also the best way to share Clustergrammer's interactive visualizations while providing context, analysis, and the underlying data to enable reproducibility (see :ref:`clustergrammer_widget_examples`).
 The Clustergrammer Jupyter Widget enables users to easily produce interactive visualizations within a `Jupyter`_ notebook that can be shared with collaborators (using `nbviewer`_).
-Jupyter notebooks are ideal for generating reproducible workflows and analysis.
-They are also the best way to share Clustergrammer's interactive visualizations while providing context and analysis within the notebook's narrative (see :ref:`clustergrammer_widget_examples`).
 Clustergrammer-Widget can be used to visualize a matrix of data from a file or from a `Pandas`_ DataFrame (see :ref:`matrix_format_io` for more information).

 .. figure:: _static/jupyter_widget_nbviewer.png
   :width: 900px